eclipse-tractusx/eclipse-tractusx.github.io/docs/kit-process/processes/update-documentation.md

         └── page-software-operation-view.md
 ```

-The sections within these files are the aligned with the artefacts described [here](/docs/kit-process/artefacts).
+The sections within these files are the aligned with the artefacts described [here](/docs/kit-process/artefacts.md).

-Additionaly we apply linter for to the submitted code which will atomatically reject your pull request if these fail.
+Additionally, we apply linter for to the submitted code which will automatically reject your pull request if these fail.

 ## Notes